History of the European Union (2004–present): Euro and recession

-2007 saw Slovenia adopt the euro, Malta and Cyprus in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014 and Lithuania in 2015.
+2007 saw Slovenia adopt the euro, Malta and Cyprus in 2008, Slovakia in 2009, Estonia in 2011, Latvia in 2014, Lithuania in 2015 and Croatia in 2023.
 However trouble developed with existing members as the eurozone entered its first recession in 2008.
 Members co-operated and the ECB intervened to help restore economic growth and the euro was seen as a safe haven, particularly by those outside such as Iceland.

-However, with the risk of a default in Greece and other members in late 2009–10, eurozone leaders agreed to agree provisions for bailing out member states who could not raise funds.
+However, with the risk of a default in Greece and other members due to the euro area crisis, eurozone leaders agreed to agree provisions for bailing out member states who could not raise funds.
 This was a U-turn on the EU treaties which rule out any bail out of a euro member to encourage them to manage their finances better.
 Yet with Greece struggling to restore its finances, other member states also at risk and the repercussions this would have on the rest of the eurozone economy; a bail out mechanism was agreed, though with the hope that it would never need to be used.
 The crisis also spurred consensus for further economic integration and a range of proposals such as a European Monetary Fund or federal treasury.